Andhadhi (film)

-Andhadhi is a 2015 Indian Tamil-language crime-thriller starring Arjun Vijayaraghavan and Anjena Kirti.
-Karthik Nagarajan, Sahithya Jagannathan, Bhargav Chakravarthy, and Poovilangu Mohan play crucial supporting roles.
-The film marks the directorial debut of Ramesh Venkataraman.
+Andhadhi is a 2015 Indian Tamil-language crime-thriller directed by Ramesh Venkataraman in his directorial debut.
+The film stars Arjun Vijayaraghavan and Anjena Kirti, while Karthik Nagarajan, Sahithya Jagannathan, Bhargav Chakravarthy, and Poovilangu Mohan play supporting roles.
+The music was composed by Shamanth Nag with cinemaotgraphy by Sudarshan Srinivasan and editing by Vijay Koumarakourou.
+The film released on 9 October 2015.

 Plot

-A minister, Vallarasu, gets a payment of millions of rupees for permitting a solar power project.
-This event causes both a kidnapping and a murder, and two young police officers (Guna and Deva), take control of the problem.
+A minister, Vallarasu, receives millions of rupees in kickbacks for permitting a solar power project.
+This event causes both a kidnapping and a murder, and two young police officers (Guna and Deva), are tasked with investigating the crimes.